 Note that as long as the student reaches 62 credit hours by the end of the second summer, the exact number of credits taken each quarter is flexible, as are the specific classes.
-Eight credits constitutes full-time graduate work.
+An eight credit course load constitutes full-time graduate work.